Judith F. Krug Fund Intellectual Freedom Education Project

-In addition to Banned Books Week event grants, the Judith F. Krug Memorial Fund also will be funding online education efforts focused on intellectual freedom for library and information studies (LIS) students and library professionals.
+In addition to Banned Books Week event grants, the Judith F. Krug Memorial Fund also funds online education efforts focused on intellectual freedom for library and information studies (LIS) students and library professionals.

 Judith was a fierce proponent of education, and among her many other accomplishments she taught classes and lectured frequently at LIS programs on intellectual freedom.
 FTRF's intellectual freedom education project will incorporate Judith's writings and lectures to help create a comprehensive curriculum with content that can be used in a variety of educational venues.

-FTRF is pleased to announce its collaboration with the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign for a course on "Intellectual Freedom and Censorship" during the 2014 fall term (August 26-October 10).
-The course will be taught by Professor Emily Knox on Tuesdays from 4:00-6:00 p.m.
-Central Time.
+FTRF continues its collaboration with the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign for a course on "Intellectual Freedom and Censorship" taught by Professor Emily Knox.

 Those at Illinois and other institutions in the WISE consortium (www.wiseeducation.org) are able to register via the WISE system.
-For those at non-WISE institutions, please contact Tonyia Tidline, GSLIS director of professional development, at (217) 244-2945 or firstname.lastname@example.org.
+For those at non-WISE institutions, please contact Karla Lucht at U of I, (217) 244-3810 or email@example.com

-If you are an LIS educator interested in assisting with this project, please contact Joyce McIntosh at email@example.com.
+If you are an LIS educator interested in assisting with FTRF's ongoing intellectual freedom education efforts, please contact Joyce McIntosh at firstname.lastname@example.org.